When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 For example, Wharton accepts a variety of unique backgrounds and positions, including time in the military, the Peace Corps, on a Latter-Day Saints’ Mission, or in other voluntary or internship positions.

-Regarding these types of professional experiences, Wharton says, “As with all work experiences, we are interested in the skills acquired on the job and level of progression (measured by scope of responsibilities, job title, salary).”
+Regarding these types of professional experiences, Wharton says, “As with all work experiences, we are interested in the skills acquired on the job and level of progression (measured by the scope of responsibilities, job title, salary).”

 If you have a unique background, don’t be afraid to include it in your application.
 What is important is that you make sure that you are demonstrating how you grew and learned through the opportunity.